 Hygiene, sanitation, and healthy environments require a lot of clean water and this year’s World Water Day is another opportunity to realize that critical link.

 The UN Sustainable Development water goal aims to ensure safe water for all by 2030.
 And as a global supplier of water saving technologies, water conservation services, and water-based products that often require water during use, Diversey strives to provide universal solutions that can benefit everyone.

-The need for action on water security has led Diversey to make water stewardship a central component of our new sustainability goals and our “Facilitators for Life” program, which we launched last year.
+The need for action on water security has led Diversey to make water stewardship a central component of our sustainability goals and our “Facilitators for Life” program.
 Our targets include reducing water use in our operations, quantifying water savings for our customers, and identifying water savings opportunities in our innovations.
 All of these are important, but the biggest benefit that Diversey can provide comes from our water savings products and solutions.

 Throughout the course of Diversey’s almost 100 years of providing cleaning and hygiene technologies, we have demonstrated that conserving water is good for business.
 Diversey’s customers in hospitality, healthcare, food service, building services, retail, and food & beverage rely on cleaning product technologies, equipment innovations, and services that help save billions of gallons of water.

 World Water Day is a call for organizations to find solutions, collaborate, and solve this pervasive problem.
 Today, Diversey reaffirms our commitment to responsible use, customer partnerships, and water saving innovations.